 Danny was schooled at St Teresa’s Primary School, Glen Road Christian Brothers School, St Mary’s Grammar School, St Peter’s Secondary School and the College of Business Studies (which he left after Bloody Sunday in 1972).
 He was interned in Long Kesh in 1972 and 1973.

 After his release from Long Kesh, Danny became editor of the Sinn Féin newspaper, Republican News, at the age of 22, during an IRA ceasefire in 1975.
 In 1978 he was charged with IRA membership and conspiracy to pervert the course of public justice.
 He defended himself in court and was granted bail.
-The charges were withdrawn in February 1979, the month he became editor of the newly merged An Phoblacht/Republican News.
+The charges were withdrawn in February 1979, a month after he became editor of the newly merged An Phoblacht/Republican News.
 He has also written or edited scores of political pamphlets (including Notes for Revolutionaries, The Good Old IRA and Ireland – The Censored Subject) and a variety of publications, and scripts for documentary films on the history of republicanism.

 During the 1981 hunger strikes he was a spokesperson for IRA Volunteer Bobby Sands MP and later that year during a crucial debate at Sinn Féin’s annual conference (the ard fheis) called for the party to embrace electoral politics, coining the phrase which was to sum up the Republican Movement’s subsequent dual strategy of waging struggle with “an armalite in one hand and a ballot box in the other.”